 The Congregational Care Ministry operates to further the Love component of St. Mark’s mission by involving lay persons in this activity.
 This ministry is dedicated to providing care, concern, prayer, and support for individuals and families in the congregation, particularly those who are hospitalized, as well as those who are homebound or in assisted living facilities.
 If you feel led to participate in this ministry, we would love to have you join us.
-If you have questions, please contact either Bobby McDavid (chair) at email@example.com, or Jeff Lindsay (co-chair) at firstname.lastname@example.org.
+If you have questions, please contact either Bobby McDavid (chair) at email@example.com or Rachel Chen at firstname.lastname@example.org.

 GRIEF SHARE GROUP